-This is my elephant that I painted whilst on a trip to India 2 years ago.
+This is the elephant that I painted whilst on a trip to India 2 years ago.
 I LOVE elephants!
-To me they are the most majestic of creatures and feature in many stories/representations in societies throughout the ages.
+To me, they are the most majestic of creatures and feature in many stories/representations in societies throughout the ages.

 One of the most common elephant expressions used is “the elephant in the room.”
 This big elephant in the room that no-one likes to talk about is Death and Dying.
 It is always there waiting patiently for us to recognise and acknowledge it’s presence.